karanBhatt-2099/Customer-Buying-Behavior-Analysis/README.md

 🗄️ Data Analysis Using SQL (Business Transactions):

 I used Microsoft SQL Server to answer key business questions:
-Revenue by Gender – Compared total revenue from male vs. female customers.
+-Revenue by Gender – Compared total revenue from male vs. female customers.

-High-Spending Discount Users – Identified customers who used discounts but still spent above the average purchase amount.
+-High-Spending Discount Users – Identified customers who used discounts but still spent above the average purchase amount.

-Top 5 Products by Rating – Products with the highest average review ratings.
+-Top 5 Products by Rating – Products with the highest average review ratings.

-Shipping Type Comparison – Average purchase amount for Standard vs. Express shipping.
+-Shipping Type Comparison – Average purchase amount for Standard vs. Express shipping.

-Subscribers vs. Non-Subscribers – Compared total revenue and average spend.
+-Subscribers vs. Non-Subscribers – Compared total revenue and average spend.

-Discount-Dependent Products – Top 5 products with the highest percentage of discounted purchases.
+-Discount-Dependent Products – Top 5 products with the highest percentage of discounted purchases.

-Customer Segmentation – Classified customers as New, Returning, or Loyal.
+-Customer Segmentation – Classified customers as New, Returning, or Loyal.

-Top 3 Products per Category – Most purchased products in each category.
+-Top 3 Products per Category – Most purchased products in each category.

-Repeat Buyers & Subscriptions – Analyzed if customers with more than 5 purchases are more likely to subscribe.
+-Repeat Buyers & Subscriptions – Analyzed if customers with more than 5 purchases are more likely to subscribe.

-Revenue by Age Group – Total revenue contribution by each age group.
+-Revenue by Age Group – Total revenue contribution by each age group.

 📊 Power BI Dashboard: